-This policy applies to all non-public, personal information that may be used to identify you as a visitor to the websites at www.darylflood.com, www.dependablerelo.com, www.versarelocation.com, www.mystoragehero.com, www.darylfloodlogistics.com (the “Websites”) as our customer, or as a potential customer (“Personal Information”, as defined below), that is obtained by Us in connection with the Websites or providing a product or service to you as part of our operations.
+This policy applies to all non-public, personal information that may be used to identify you as a visitor to the websites at www.darylflood.com, www.dependablerelo.com, www.versarelocation.com, www.mystoragehero.com, and www.darylfloodlogistics.com (the “Websites”) as our customer, or as a potential customer (“Personal Information”, as defined below), that is obtained by Us in connection with the Websites or providing a product or service to you as part of our operations.

 Collection of Personal Information

 We rely on many sources of information to understand and meet our customers’ and potential customers’ needs and to fulfill our business objectives, including Personal Information that may be collected by the DFI Companies or our agents, contractors, subcontractors, employees, or other representatives or third-party companies authorized to act on our behalf (“Representatives”).

 Personal Information may include your name, street and email address, phone number, and may also include financial information such as credit card or other bank account data, if applicable.
 In the case of moving and storage services, this information may also include your origin address and destination address, details about the nature of the goods being shipped, including any photographic, video, and/or other digital image capture of those goods, and the names and contact information for other persons involved in the shipment or authorized to provide direction on your behalf.
 We limit our collection of Personal Information to that which is necessary for its in purpose.

 - Information you provide to Us or to our Representatives in person or on the telephone;

 - Information provided when you visit the Websites or communicate with Us by email or other digital medium;

 - Information that you may supply to Us in written or electronic surveys;

 - Information about your past transactions with any of the DFI Companies;

 - Information to or from consumer reporting agencies; or